-Mr. Perry, Executive Director, referred members to the December 31, 2021 Performance Summary provided in Tab A of the meeting materials.
-Mr. Perry informed the Board that as of December 31, 2021 the SBI was responsible for almost \$136 billion in assets and that the Combined Funds represent \$94 billion of those assets.
-Mr. Perry reported that the Combined Funds continue to exceed its long-term objectives by outperforming its Composite Index over the ten-year period ending December 31, 2021 (Combined Funds 11.6% vs. Combined Fund Composite Index 11.2%) and provided a real rate of return above inflation over a 20 year time-period (Combined Funds 8.6% vs CPI-U 2.3%).
-The Combined Funds matched the composite index for the quarter and exceeded the composite index for all other reporting periods.
+Executive Director Mr. Perry referred members to the December 31, 2021 Performance Summary provided in Tab A of the meeting materials.
+Mr. Perry informed the Board that as of December 31, 2021 the SBI was responsible for \$135 billion in assets, of which the Combined Funds represent \$94 billion of those assets.

+Mr. Perry reported that the Combined Funds continue to meet its long-term objectives by outperforming its Composite Index over the ten-year period ending December 31, 2021 (Combined Funds 11.6% vs. Combined Funds Composite Index 11.2%) and providing a real rate of return above inflation over a 20 year time-period (Combined Funds 8.6% vs CPI-U 2.3%).
+The Combined Funds performance matched the Composite Index for the quarter with a 5.4% return and exceeded the Composite Index for the year (Combined Funds 18.2% vs Combined Funds Composite Index 17.5%).